hzy46/pai/docs/manual/cluster-admin/installation-guide.md

       vcore: 24
   gpu-machine:
     computing-device:
-      # For `type`, please follow the same format specified in device plugin
+      # For `type`, please follow the same format specified in device plugin.
       # For example, `nvidia.com/gpu` is for NVIDIA GPU, `amd.com/gpu` is for AMD GPU,
       # and `enflame.com/dtu` is for Enflame DTU.
       # Reference: https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/